MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

     - good evening
 ```

-Here's another example that shows an IF ELSE conditional response template definition.
+Here's another example that shows an if-else conditional response template definition.
 Note that you can include references to other simple or conditional response templates in the variation for any of the conditions.

 ```markdown
 # timeOfDayGreeting